 - Develop a bespoke solution with web scraper to obtain the list of the event IDs and then use the API to find the information about each item.

 Further challenges arose when the application provider responded that no paid service or internal tools existed to list past events.

 With further support from FTI Technology’s digital forensics experts, the team explored options to extract data from custom mobile applications.
 The team quickly began testing with the calendar application, creating a new account, setting calendar items, shared events, and adding subscriptions to internet calendars to create a rich test set.
 The team tested whether Android or Apple versions of the application would create a backup of the data, which they did not.

 Testing with iTunes backup revealed that an iTunes backup contained an encrypted database table called “Events” consisting of 40 files relating to the calendaring application.
 Without guidance or documentation from the application provider, it was impossible to verify the entirety of the “Events” list to propose a forensically sound and defensible collection.

 The team turned to the bespoke web scraper solution.
 This process started with an analysis of the web version of the calendar application for the simplest way to scrape the event list by traversing through the months and extracting the list of events for each month from the corresponding screen.
 The team automated the process of traveling back to the start date and collecting until the end date, gathering the list of calendar events into a local database.

 In only two-weeks, FTI Technology’s development, digital forensics and emerging data sources experts were able extract roughly 6,000 calendar items.
-The team also provided a detailed an error log of items that could be recovered, with documentation of the reasoning.
+The team also provided a detailed an error log of items that could not be recovered, with documentation of the reasoning.